mendix/azure-kubernetes-cicd-reference-impl-vsts/vstsagent/dockerimages/README.md

-# Dockerfile for Mendix-compatile VSTS agent
+# Dockerfile for Mendix-compatible VSTS agent

 This Dockerfile was used to create a VSTS agent with support for Docker-in-Docker and Subversion.
 It is dervied from the vsts-agent Docker images provided by Microsoft (microsoft/vsts-agent).